hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

   For more details, see the [Relay Docker README](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/core/relay/relay-docker.md) ("Relay Server Image" and "Running With Docker Compose" sections).

-- `config.toml`: This specifies properties of the relay and the driver(s) is associates with.
+- `config.toml`: This is the file specified in the `PATH_TO_CONFIG` variable in the `.env`.
+It specifies properties of this relay and the driver(s) it supports.
 A sample is given below:
   ```
   name=<relay-name>
   port=<relay-port>